 The Nobel Peace Center Gets a New Heart

-The exhibition on the peace prize winners is the heart of the Nobel Peace Center, and now it’s being renewed!
+The exhibition on the peace prize laureates is the heart of the Nobel Peace Center, and now it’s being renewed!
 Join us on an exciting journey developed in close dialogue with visitors and the community around us.

 Collage from workshop